-The Kenyan mining sector is undergoing an exponential growth given the existence of the mineral reserves and the enabling policy and legislative frameworks, which allows for artisanal to large scale operations.
-This growth if not well coordinated and managed may lead to negative impacts to persons and the living environment that negate the expected benefits from the sector.
-The Guidelines highlight the key considerations that should be taken by actors in the sector to ensure safe, compliant and sustainable mining operations.
-These Guidelines are informed by international best practices and lessons from more developed mining operations and jurisdictions.
+The Kenyan mining sector is undergoing an exponential growth given the existence of the mineral reserves and the enabling policy and legislative frameworks, which allow for artisanal to large scale operations.
+This growth if not well coordinated and managed may lead to negative impacts to persons and the living environment that negate the expected benefits from the sector. the existing policy, legislative and institutional framework; and